awsdocs/aws-doc-sdk-examples/go/sns/README.md

 `go run PublishMessage.go -m MESSAGE -t TOPIC-ARN`

 - _MESSAGE_ is the message to publish.
-- _TOPIC-ARN_ is the ARN of the topic to which the user subscribes.
+- _TOPIC-ARN_ is the Amazon Resource Name (ARN) of the topic to which the user subscribes.

 The unit test mocks the service client and the `Publish` function.

 ### ShowSubscriptions/ShowSubscriptions.go

-This example displays the ARNs of your Amazon SNS subscriptions.
+This example displays the Amazon Resource Names (ARNs) of your Amazon SNS subscriptions.

 `go run ShowSubscriptions.go`